stoyonaga/Tinkering-Sandbox/SQL/Database Systems - The Complete Book (2nd)/Ch6/Part II/README.md

     - This operator will return true if and only if the tuple, S, is in the relation R.
 3. **S ?
 ALL R**
     - **Note:** The ? is a placeholder for any of the supported SQL comparison operators.
-    - his operator will return true if and only if the conditional operator is true for all tuples in R.
+    - This operator will return true if and only if the conditional operator is true for all tuples in R.
 4. **S * ANY R**
     - **Note:** The ? is a placeholder for any of the supported SQL comparison operators.
     - This operator will return true if and only if the conditional operator is true for at least one tuple in R.